What is HRD Photography… or High Dynamic Range Imaging?

 But what about those older pictures in your archives.

-It is possible to to duplicate the HDR Photography effect using Photoshop.
+It is possible to create a False HDR Effect using Photoshop.

 I have looked at a number of different techniques for this and the following is my favourite because the effect is a little more subtle and most of the steps can be done with keyboard shortcuts.